brittandeyoung/terraform-provider-awsteam/docs/resources/approvers_account.md

 ### Required

+- `account_id` (Number) The AWS account number the approvers policy will be applied to.
+This needs to match the account number of the name provided in account_name.
 - `account_name` (String) Name of the AWS account the approvers policy will be applied to.
-This needs to match the name of the account number provided in account_number.
+This needs to match the name of the account number provided in account_id.
-- `account_number` (Number) The AWS account number the approvers policy will be applied to.
-This needs to match the account number of the name provided in account_name.
 - `approvers` (Set of String) The list of group names that will be approvers for the OU.
 This needs to match the names of the ids provided in group_ids.
 - `group_ids` (Set of String) The list of group names that will be approvers for the OU.
 This needs to match the ids of the names provided in approvers.